alain-picard/clj-syd-face-off/README.md

 6. Help your fellow clojurians to make sensible tooling choices.

+## Challenges

+1. Verify that GET / works.
+No points for this one!

+2. Implement a simple in memory database, like so:
+  PUT /db/foo
+  "some body text"

+  GET /db/foo
+  ==> "some body text"

+  DELETE /db/foo

+  GET /db/foo
+  404 not found

+3. Extend #2 as follows:

+  PUT /db
+  Content-Type: application/json
+  {"foo" : "some value 1", "bar" : "some other val"}

+  GET /db/bar
+  "some other val"

+  i.e. receive a JSON encoded request, and store the entire map as a list of values received.

 ## This repo:

 This repo was created by doing a